IoT in Africa: 4 Key Use Cases

 Below are four key, contemporary examples that have either been implemented or remain successful in 2023:

-1) South Africa: Electronic tolling system
+1) South Africa: Electronic Tolling System

 One of the key examples of how IoT is used in South Africa is electronic tolling systems.